Trusted, Experienced, and Compassionate Paternity Attorney in Stuart, Florida

 Regardless of the case or situation, requesting a restraining order through the Florida Court system can be overwhelming, especially for victims who already live in fear.
 Although Florida citizens aren’t required to hire an attorney to request a restraining order, many often do to have another layer of protection for someone to lean on for legal advice during a time of need.

-The legal team at The Law Offices of Travis R. Walker, PA specialize in various practice areas, including restraining orders in Stuart, Florida.
+The legal team at The Law Offices of Travis R. Walker, PA specializes in various practice areas, including restraining orders in Stuart, Florida.
 If you believe you need a restraining order against someone, or if a restraining order has been filed against you, contact our team today for legal guidance.

-What is a Restraining Order in Florida?
+What Is a Restraining Order in Florida?

 A restraining order is legally referred to as an “injunction for protection”.
 This is basically a Court document that orders another party to stop harming another person.
 “Harm” refers to all forms of abuse, including physical and/or sexual abuse, contact, or even being within a certain distance from a victim.